iterative/dvc.org/static/docs/command-reference/checkout.md

   remove files that don't match those DVC-file references or are missing from cache.
 (They are not "committed", in DVC terms.)

-- `--relink` - recreates links or copies from cache to workspace for all data files in the workspace, including the ones normally checked out by this command, as well as existing ones that already have matching checksums in current DVC-files.
+- `--relink` - recreates (overwrites) links or copies from cache to workspace for all <abbr>outputs</abbr> in the workspace, including the ones normally checked out by this command, **as well as existing ones** with matching checksums in current DVC-files.
 This ensures the link types of all the data files in the workspace match the project's [`cache.type`](/doc/command-reference/config#cache).

 - `-h`, `--help` - shows the help message and exit.